Green Bay Packers: Curly Lambeau years (1919–1949)

 The Green Bay Packers were founded on August 11, 1919, by former high-school football rivals Earl "Curly" Lambeau and George Whitney Calhoun.
 Lambeau solicited funds for uniforms from his employer, the Indian Packing Company, a meat packing company.
 He was given $500 ($ today) for uniforms and equipment, on the condition that the team be named after its sponsor.
 The Green Bay Packers have played in their original city longer than any other team in the NFL.

 On August 27, 1921, the Packers were granted a franchise in the American Professional Football Association, a new national pro football league that had been formed the previous year.
 The APFA changed its name to the National Football League a year later.
 Financial troubles plagued the team, and the franchise was forfeited within the year before Lambeau found new financial backers and regained the franchise the next year.
 These backers, known as "The Hungry Five", formed the Green Bay Football Corporation.

 NFL champions (1929, 1930, 1931)

 After a near-miss in 1927, Lambeau's squad claimed the Packers' first NFL title in 1929 with an undefeated 12–0–1 campaign, behind a stifling defense which registered eight shutouts.
-Green Bay would repeat as league champions in 1930 and 1931, bettering teams from New York, Chicago and throughout the league, with all-time greats and future Hall of Famers Mike Michalske, Johnny (Blood) McNally, Cal Hubbard and Green Bay native Arnie Herber.
+Green Bay would repeat as league champions in 1930 and 1931, bettering teams from New York, Chicago and throughout the league, with all-time greats and future Hall of Famers Mike Michalske, Johnny Blood, Cal Hubbard and Green Bay native Arnie Herber.
 Among the many impressive accomplishments of these years was the Packers' streak of 29 consecutive home games without defeat, an NFL record which still stands.